 Other medications are prescribed to help manage the pain, muscle spasms, nausea, and anxiety of drug withdrawal.
 When they are used as part of a comprehensive recovery plan, these medications can make withdrawal more tolerable, increasing the chances that the patient will progress to the next stage of recovery.

-Addiction is a chronic disease, and relapse is one of its major symptoms.
+Drug addiction is a chronic disease, and relapse is one of its major symptoms.
 It’s important for a recovering addict to realize that relapse is the rule rather than the exception.
 Relapse prevention therapy can help addicts learn how to avoid lapses, or how to minimize the severity of a relapse if they do slip.
 The sooner you seek help after a relapse, the sooner you’ll get back on track with your recovery program.

 Recovery rates are higher for patients who have access to aftercare support after they are discharged from treatment.
 Aftercare services include case management, alumni groups, community referrals, counseling services, sober housing, medication management, and more.
 These services provide a source of stability and support for recovering addicts during the vulnerable transitional period from drug treatment back to the community.